Frequently Asked Questions

 Entry fee includes:

-• All meals and snacks during the duration of the pageant
+• All meals and snacks during the duration of the program

-• Round trip transportation from pageant activities to host hotel
+• Round trip transportation from program activities to host accommodations

-• Digital copies of official pageant week photos
+• Digital copies of official program week photos

 Why is there an entry fee?

-The activities and competitions of the Miss Indigenous Canada Pageant will be held on Six Nations of the Grand River, Ontario from July 20th-24th 2026.
+The pre-program activities take place virtually in the months leading up to program week.
+Program week will be held on Six Nations of the Grand River, Ontario from July 20th-25th 2026.
 The program will begin Monday evening and conclude after finals on Friday night.
-A detailed itinerary will be provided prior to arrival.
+A general itinerary will be provided prior to arrival.

 How do I apply?

-Do I need to be an “expert” on my community/culture to enter?
+Do I need to be an “expert” on my community or culture to enter?

-Miss Indigenous Canada is not a contest of who is the most connected, knowledgeable, or traditional.
-We are looking for youth who love their communities, their cultures, and are looking for an opportunity to grow and learn.
-We welcome Indigenous youth at any point in their journeys.
-We believe that your Indigenous experience is valid and important, and this ties into representing all Indigenous folks and experiences across the country.
+No. Miss Indigenous Canada is not a contest of who is the most connected, knowledgeable, or traditional.
+We are not looking for “experts” on culture or community.
+We are looking for Indigenous youth who care about their communities and cultures, and who are interested in growing, learning, and deepening their connections in ways that are meaningful to them.
+We welcome participants at any point in their personal and cultural journeys.
+We believe that every Indigenous experience is valid and important.
+Our program reflects and represents the diversity of Indigenous identities, communities, and lived experiences across the country, and there is no single “right” way to be Indigenous.

 How do you verify Indigenous identity?